|

 alike.

-an der Brenz, just off the A7 autobahn near Ulm, on the ground of the
+the small town of Giengen an der Brenz, just off the A7 autobahn near

-Steiff factory
+Steiff factory,

 the “Welt von Steiff” World